-The ESG team provides each of the other teams at Fasanara with information and relevant tools to help them integrate ESG into their existing practices and processes.
+The ESG team supports each of the other teams at Fasanara with information and relevant tools to help them integrate ESG into their existing practices and processes.

-The ESG data team (a sub-set of the ESG team) in particular provides ESG data and detailed explanations on their source to make sure that the other teams have reliable ESG data.
+The ESG data team (a sub-set of the ESG team) in particular provides ESG data and detailed explanations on their sources and methodology to make sure that the other teams have reliable ESG data.